spar65/AgentMinder/README.md

 ## Security and Secrets Management

-This project includes a secure method for storing sensitive information like API keys and tokens:
+This project includes a comprehensive security system for handling sensitive information like API keys and tokens:

-1. **Encryption Service**: Uses AES-256-GCM encryption to securely store sensitive information
+1. **Encryption Service**: Uses AES-256-GCM encryption (industry standard) with a 256-bit key for strong security
-2. **Secret Management**: Command-line utility for managing encrypted secrets
+2. **Secret Management**: Command-line utilities for managing encrypted secrets and scanning for sensitive data
-3. **Key Management**: Encryption keys are stored locally and not committed to the repository
+3. **Key Management**: Encryption keys are stored locally and never committed to the repository
-4. **Secure Access**: API for securely accessing secrets at runtime
+4. **Automatic Protection**: Pre-commit hooks automatically detect and encrypt sensitive data before code is pushed
+5. **Secure Backups**: Tools for creating encrypted backups of sensitive configuration files

+### Key Security Features

+#### 1. Encryption for Sensitive Values

+The system can identify and encrypt common sensitive values such as:

+- GitHub tokens
+- Figma tokens
+- AWS access keys
+- API keys
+- Database connection strings

+Encrypted values are stored in the format: `PLACEHOLDER:encrypted_value`, allowing them to be safely committed to the repository.

-### Managing Secrets
+#### 2. Managing Secrets

-To manage secrets, use the built-in secrets manager:
+To manage application secrets, use the built-in secrets manager:

 ```bash
 npm run secrets